Emmynash/spectrocloud/education-engineer/deploy-app-with-kind.md

 # The --context flag tells kubectl which cluster to talk to.
 $ kubectl cluster-info --context kind-kind
 ```
-The output will show the address of the Kubernetes control plane, confirming that your cluster is running and `kubectl` can connect to it successfully.
+You will see the address of the Kubernetes control plane, confirming that your cluster is running and `kubectl` can connect to it successfully.

 ```
 $ Kubernetes control plane is running at https://127.0.0.1:55198